psipeter/bioneuron_oracle/README.rst

 *************************************************************************
-BIOnengo - incorporating biologically-realistic NEURON models into the NEF
+BIOnengo - biologically-realistic NEURON models with the NEF
 *************************************************************************

 Description